Can Babies Eat Ice Cream?

 Frozen fruit slices are ideal, served as finger foods, placed in a mesh feeder, or even crushed in a bowl.
 You can also try freezing yogurt, then pureeing with your baby’s favourite fruit and a touch of vanilla!

-Here in the Bahamas, the soaring summer temperatures make icy treats a bit of a ‘must have’… and one of our favourite things to do is make a simple banana ‘ice-cream’.
+When summer temperatures are soaring, one of our favourite things to do is make a simple banana ‘ice-cream’.

 All you need to do is cut a ripe banana into slices, pop it into the freezer until firm, then throw the frozen slices into your blender and whiz them up!
-The result is AMAZINGLY close to real ice cream, both in texture and taste – the natural sweetness of the banana does away with the need for any sugar!

 You can create different flavours by adding other ingredients to your banana ‘base’ – a tablespoon of blueberries and a teaspoon of wheat germ, for example, provide wonderful colour and lots of goodness.

-Do you create your own ‘ice -cream’ with healthy ingredients?
+Do you create your own ‘ice-cream’ with healthy ingredients?
 Please share your ideas and recipes!

 [...] to ice cream!
 Can Babies Eat Ice Cream? | The Homemade Baby Food Recipes Blog I am trying this with Henry, he already LOVES bananas, what a great [...]